Tangent $\infty$-categories and Goodwillie calculus: Introduction

-In Section~\ref{sec:underlying} we prove the key homotopy-theoretic results needed to check that the definitions above do indeed form a tangent structure.
-Principal among those is the vertical lift axiom analogous to that in (\ref{eq:vertical-lift}) above; this axiom is verified in Proposition~\ref{prop:vertical-lift}, and involves in detail the classification of multilinear functors in Goodwillie calculus, and splitting results for functors with values in a stable $\infty$-category.
-It is there that lies the technical heart of the construction of the Goodwillie tangent structure.
+In Chapter~\ref{sec:underlying} we prove the key homotopy-theoretic results needed to check that the definitions above do indeed form a tangent structure.
+Principal among those is the vertical lift axiom analogous to that in (\ref{eq:vertical-lift}) above; this axiom is verified in Proposition~\ref{prop:vertical-lift}, and involves in detail the classification of multilinear functors in Goodwillie calculus~\cite[Sec.\ 5]{goodwillie:2003} and splitting results for functors with values in a stable $\infty$-category.
+It is there that the technical heart of the construction of the Goodwillie tangent structure lies.

 The full definition of $T$ as a monoidal functor between monoidal $\infty$-categories is rather involved and relies on a model for $\Catdiff$ based on `relative' $\infty$-categories; see~\cite{mazel-gee:2019}.
-The specifics of this construction are in Section~\ref{sec:tangent-structure-catdiff}.
-The reader interested in understanding the basic idea of our construction, rather than the intricate details, should focus on Section~\ref{sec:underlying} where the most important of the underlying definitions are provided.
+The specifics of this construction are in Chapter~\ref{sec:tangent-structure-catdiff}.
+The reader interested in understanding the central ideas of our construction, rather than the intricate details, should focus on Chapter~\ref{sec:underlying} where the most important of the underlying definitions are provided.